What Is The Skin Barrier? How To Repair Using Best Hydrators

 • Preventing infection (4).

-Healthy skin has an acidic pH to support the antimicrobial, antioxidant, and anti-inflammatory properties of the stratum corneum.
+Healthy skin’s pH levels are acidic and support the antimicrobial, antioxidant, and anti-inflammatory properties of the stratum corneum.
 This multifaceted protection provided by the skin barrier fights pathogens and prevents infections (5), (6).

 There is no doubt that the skin barrier plays an important role in protecting our skin.
 However, multiple factors can impair or damage it.
 Keep reading to find out more.